Join our Security Awareness Training Webinar 8th July

 Disadvantages Of A Wired Network

-- Mobility – Wired networks limit the mobility of devices due to cable lengths restricting location.
-It cannot support mobile use cases like smartphones/tablets.
+• Mobility - Wired networks limit the mobility of devices due to cable lengths restricting location.
+Another disadvantage of a wired network is that it cannot support mobile use cases like smartphones/tablets.

 What Is The Advantage Of Wi-Fi Over Wired Networks?

-Now, let’s take a look at the flipside with a deep dive into the pros and cons of Wi-Fi over wired networks.
+Now, let’s take a look at the flipside with a deep dive into the advantages and disadvantages of WiFi over wired networks.

 Advantages Of Wi-Fi

-- Mobility – Devices can freely move around the office while maintaining connectivity.
-Enables flexible working and mobile devices.
+• Mobility - Best for: phones, tablets and laptops.
+Devices can freely move around the office while maintaining connectivity.

-- Convenience – Easy to connect devices without cabling.
+• Convenience - Best for: saving time, as it is easy to connect devices without cabling.
 Users can quickly add laptops, smartphones, tablets, etc, with zero configuration.

-- Flexibility – It’s simpler to reconfigure office layouts and rearrange devices with WiFi networks as there are no cables.
-Also, it is easy to expand networks.
+• Flexibility - Best for: simple designs.
+It's easier to reconfigure office layouts and rearrange devices with WiFi networks as there are no cables.

-- Cost – WiFi routers are fairly inexpensive.
+• Cost - Best for: upfront savings.
+WiFi routers are fairly inexpensive.
 No cabling costs are required to set up or expand networks.

-- Modern – WiFi aligns better with modern workplace mobility trends and flexible working arrangements.
+• Modern - Best for: modern workplaces.
+WiFi aligns better with modern workplace mobility trends and flexible working arrangements.

 Disadvantages Of Wi-Fi